alaptseu/insomnia-plugin-authtoken/README.md

 but you can implement it using this sample as an example.
 This plugin fetches auth token based on values configured in **insomnia environment variables** and adds it to the request header in the format of `Authorization: bearer <FETCHED AUTH TOKEN>`.
+If your insomnia request already has Authorization header plugin **WILL NOT** override it so you are flexible there...
 Compulsory environment variables used by this insomnia plugin are:

 ```